San Francisco Bay Salt Ponds: South Bay Salt Pond Restoration Project

 The project is being headed by the state of California and the federal government to restore 15100 acre of Cargill's former salt ponds in San Francisco Bay.
 In October 2000, Cargill proposed to consolidate its operations and sell lands and salt production rights on 61% of its South Bay Operation area.
 Negotiations were headed by Senator Dianne Feinstein and a framework agreement was signed in May 2002 by the conservancy, the California Resources Agency, the Wildlife Conservation Board, the California Department of Fish and Game, United States Fish and Wildlife Service, Cargill and Senator Feinstein.
 California approved purchase of the property on February 11, 2003.
 The land is currently managed and owned by the US Fish and Wildlife Services and the Department of Fish and Game.

 The goal of the South Bay Salt Pond Restoration Project is to restore 90% of the former salt ponds to natural wetlands.
 The Native Plant Nursery at Don Edwards San Francisco Bay National Wildlife Refuge is providing plants to the restoration project.
-The SBSPRP, with over 15,000 acres and a 50-year plan, is the largest wetlands restoration project on the West Coast and provides the benefits of wetland restoration, including flood control, pollution reduction, habitat expansion for wildlife, and public access and recreation for people.
+The SBSPRP (South Bay Salt Pond Restoration Project), with over 15,000 acres and a 50-year plan, is the largest wetlands restoration project on the West Coast and provides the benefits of wetland restoration, including flood control, pollution reduction, habitat expansion for wildlife, and public access and recreation for people.

 The South Bay Salt Pond Restoration Project is integrating restoration with flood management, while also providing for public access and wildlife-oriented recreation and education opportunities.
 Restored tidal marshes will provide critical habitat for the endangered California clapper rail and the salt marsh harvest mouse.

 The restoration project has significantly decreased the salinity of ponds.
 Previously, the environment supported birds who foraged at salinity levels above 109 parts per thousand but now primarily supports birds that forage at salinity levels less than 33 parts per thousand.
 The addition of islands has supported foraging and roosting behaviors for many waterbirds.
-Compared to salt ponds, ponds that have been restored into wetlands have seen higher levels of small & medium shorebirds, waders, piscivores, terns, Northern shovelers, Ruddy ducks, and American avocets.
-However, since birds such as gulls and Eared grebes are specialists in hypersaline environments, it was observed that they are observed significantly less in restored ponds.
+Compared to salt ponds, ponds that have been restored into wetlands have seen higher levels of small & medium shorebirds, waders, piscivores, terns, northern shovelers, ruddy ducks, and American avocets.
+However, since birds such as gulls and eared grebes are specialists in hypersaline environments, it was observed that they are seen significantly less in restored ponds.

 Large marsh areas will also provide extensive channel systems which are to provide habitat for aquatic life and harbor seals.
 Flood management will also be integrated to protect local communities.
 Restoration will also offer many opportunities for public use, including trails for hiking and biking, hunting, bird watching, environmental education, and other recreational opportunities.

 Eden Landing Ecological Reserve is part of the area being restored.
 The Hewlett Foundation has funded restoration of the Bay Area Salt Ponds.